Hayam Wuruk: Personal life

+After all, Hayam Wuruk married his relative, Paduka Sori.
+She was a daughter of Wijayarajasa by a concubine, making her a stepdaughter of Hayam Wuruk's maternal aunt.
+Although all the king's daughters and concubines were beautiful, Queen Sori was a beautiful one.
+She was linked as Susumna.

+They had a daughter, Princess Kusumawardhani, who bestowed the title Princess of Kabalan.
+King Rajasanagara arranged for her to marry her cousin, Wikramawardhana, Prince of Mataram when he was no older than 12 and she was no older than 7 at that time.
+His mother was Hayam Wuruk's sister, Princess Iswari.
+She was described as a perfect princess with beautiful eyes and slender arches, as well as praised because of her beauty.
+Upon Wikramawardhana's reigned, she was mentioned as Bhre Lasem Sang Ahayu "the Fair Princess of Lasem" in Pararaton.

-However, from a concubine, Hayam Wuruk had a son, the 2nd Duke of Wirabhumi (his birth name was unknown).
+However, from a concubine, Hayam Wuruk had a son, the 2nd Prince of Wirabhumi (his birth name was unknown), granted the title from his marriage to his cousin, Nagarawardhani, 1st Princess of Wirabhumi (then she bore the title 2nd Princess of Lasem), also known as Bhre Lasem Sang Alemu "The Fat Princess of Lasem".

-After Hayam Wuruk's death in 1389, the empire fell into chaos and decline during the contest over succession between Wikramawardhana and Wirabhumi.
+After Hayam Wuruk died in 1389, and the empire fell into chaos and decline during the contest over succession between Wikramawardhana and Wirabhumi.
 The dispute ended in Wirabhumi's defeat in the Regreg war.
 Wikramawardhana succeeded Hayam Wuruk as the King of Majapahit.

 Legacy

 His reign, as part of Indosphere culturally, helped further Indianisation of Javanese culture through the spread of Hinduism and Sanskritization.